geopm/geopm/service/docs/source/geopm_pio_levelzero.7.rst

 Requirements
 ^^^^^^^^^^^^

 To use the GEOPM LevelZero signals and controls GEOPM must be compiled against the oneAPI LevelZero libraries and must be run on a system with discrete GPUs supported by LevelZero.
+To compile against the oneAPI LevelZero libraries geopm must be configured using the --enable-levelzero flag.
+The optional --with-liblevelzero flag may be used to indicate the path of the required libraries.
 In addition the user must export ZES_ENABLE_SYSMAN=1 as specified by the Intel oneAPI Level Zero Sysman documentation.
 See the Sysman specification for more info on related environment variables and their usage.

 Signals
 -------

 ``LEVELZERO::GPU_CORE_FREQUENCY_STATUS``
-    The current frequency of the GPU Compute Hardware
+    The current frequency of the GPU Compute Hardware.

     *  **Aggregation**: average
     *  **Domain**: gpu_chip